-In late October 2014, Venezuela filed an application before the Paris Court of Appeal, declaring its intent to have the September 2014 Award annulled or set aside.
-According to the schedule established by the Paris Court of Appeal, written pleadings are to be closed by October 15, 2015 and the hearing of Venezuela's application to annul is to take place on November 3, 2015.
-At this stage, the Company expects that a judgment on Venezuela's application will be rendered before the end of the year, although this is a matter over which the Company has no control.
+In late October 2014, Venezuela filed an application before the Paris Court of Appeal, declaring its intent to have the Award annulled or set aside.
+According to the initial schedule established by the Paris Court of Appeal, written pleadings were supposed to be closed by October 15, 2015 and the hearing of Venezuela's application to annul was to take place on November 3, 2015.
+Because the president of the section who was to rule on the case has been promoted to become a judge at the French Supreme Court, the Paris Court of Appeal decided to postpone the hearing from November 3, 2015 to February 4, 2016, and subsequently postponed the date of the closure of the proceedings from October 15, 2015 to December 3, 2015, upon Venezuela's request.
+At this stage, the Company expects that a judgment on Venezuela's application will be rendered in spring 2016, although this is a matter over which the Company has no control.